-- (1) The governing structures of the Academic Affairs Council, Prim Committee, Societies Council, Faculty Student Committees, Societies, and House Committees must appoint Election Committees/Convenor(s) to conduct their Elections, and allow the Electoral Commission full access to monitor, audit, and receive & investigate complaints relating to the election process concerned. - (a) The Election Committee(s)/Convenor(s) of these structures shall manage and facilitate the election of their respective structure. - (b) The Electoral Commission will perform an oversight role in this process and may only intervene in an election process when - (I) Consequential irregularities have been noted with the Election process. - (II) There is prima facie evidence of electoral misconduct. - (III) When a complaint alleges electoral fraud. - (IV) When the respective Election Committee(s)/Convenor(s) fail to comply with election regulations.
+The governing structures of the Academic Affairs Council, Prim Committee, Societies Council, Faculty Student Committees, Societies, and House Committees must appoint Election Committees/Convenor(s) to conduct their Elections, and allow the Electoral Commission full access to monitor, audit, and receive & investigate complaints relating to the election process concerned.

+- (1) The Election Committee(s)/Convenor(s) of these structures shall manage and facilitate the election of their respective structure. - (2) The Electoral Commission will perform an oversight role in this process and may only intervene in an election process when - (a) Consequential irregularities have been noted with the Election process. - (b) There is prima facie evidence of electoral misconduct. - (c) When a complaint alleges electoral fraud. - (d) When the respective Election Committee(s)/Convenor(s) fail to comply with election regulations.